pirate/quebec-power-grid-talk/README.md

 > In the North American ice storm of 1998, five days of freezing rain collapsed 600 kilometres (370 mi) of high voltage power lines and over 3,000 kilometres (1,900 mi) of medium and low voltage distribution lines in southern Quebec.
 Up to 1.4 million customers were without power for up to five weeks.

+> Altogether the reservoirs created by the James Bay Project cover an area of 13,341 square kilometers - the largest bodies of water ever created by humankind.
+One of the reservoirs, Caniapiscau, is the largest freshwater lake in Quebec.

 <img src="https://upload.wikimedia.org/wikipedia/commons/f/fe/Nercmap.JPG" width="500px">

 <img src="http://news.hydroquebec.com/media/filer_public/2018/01/05/98-006-3-0109_tn.jpg" width="500px">